The Digital Evolution Of The Gold Standard

 Democratizing Access to precious metals

-Investing in physical precious metals has traditionally come with several practical hurdles: secure storage, transportation, insurance, authenticity checks, and often high minimum purchase amounts.
-In some countries a retail bullion market exists and feels quite normal, but in many others it is virtually absent, leaving ordinary individuals with few realistic options.
+In some countries, a mature retail bullion market exists and feels perfectly normal.
+In many others, however, it is virtually absent, leaving ordinary individuals with few realistic options.

-Even where dealers are available, the process remains far more involved than opening a savings account or buying an ETF.
-Investors face a range of decisions: coins or bars, small denominations or larger bars, appropriate insurance, methods of verifying authenticity when buying and selling, competitive buy and sell spreads… and perhaps the most pressing one: where to store their bullion safely.
+Even where dealers are available, the process is far more complicated than opening a savings account or buying an ETF.
+Investors face a range of decisions: coins versus bars, small denominations or larger bars, appropriate insurance, secure transportation, methods of verifying authenticity when buying and selling, and competitive buy and sell spreads… and perhaps the most pressing one: where to store their bullion safely.

-Kinesis lowers many of these barriers by making ownership of allocated gold and silver accessible through nothing more than a smartphone and an internet connection.
-On the Kinesis Exchange, users can trade precious metals against major fiat and crypto currencies at prices close to the wholesale market, resulting in low buy and sell spreads.
+Platforms like Kinesis remove many of these hurdles.
+You can own allocated gold and silver simply through a smartphone and internet connection.
+On the exchange, people trade against major currencies and crypto at prices close to wholesale, which keeps buy and sell spreads tight.

 Kinesis bullion